TerminiUsMag/SchoolSocialMediaApp-Angular/README.md

 11. You can edit your profile, change your profile picture.
 12. If you are a principal you can edit your school and change it's profile picture.

+ ToDo:
+ 1.Create Admin panel.
+ 2.Fix post and comment deletion not possible for principal and andmin (exception : You are not the creator of the post).